-A Prototype Ultrahigh Resolution PET Imaging System based on Hybrid Pixel-Waveform (HPWF) CdTe Detectors
+A Prototype Ultrahigh Resolution PET Imaging System based on state-of-art 3D-sensitive CZT Detectors

 We develop different high performance gamma ray imaging detectors for radiological imaging applications.
-We have combined compact CZT or CdTe semiconductor imaging detectors with custom-designed CMOS readout ASICs.
+We have combined compact CZT, CdTe and novel semiconductor material with custom-designed CMOS readout ASICs.
 These detectors provide excellent spatial, energy and timing resolution, and an adequate stopping power for medical applications.

 Past Research Projects

 The MRC-SPECT-1 system is a preclinical MR-compatible SPECT system, fully customized for operation inside MR scanners as well as stand-alone platform.
 The system consists of ten CdTe imaging detector modules assembled in a compact ring with a distance of 156 mm between the surfaces of two opposite detectors.
 Each detector has four CdTe detector hybrids having each one 64 × 32 pixels of 350 µm × 350 µm pitch size for an overall dimension of 22.5× 11.2 × 2 mm^3 with four bump-bonded 2048-channel readout ASICs.
 Each detector is coupled with four 300- or 500-µm diameter pinholes.
 The SPECT detector ring is installed in a one-piece non-metal gantry with an outer diameter of 25 cm.

 Imaging and tracking T-cells for brain cancer immunotherapy

 A collaboration with Dr. Ed Roy's group at the University of Illinois